leiluspocus/advent-of-code-2023/README.md

 - 💜 Approaching this in a TDD way **definitely** helps !
 - I got stuck on an error on my Regexp that was not isolating the game ID properly ... (see this commit to handle game IDs that are on 2/3 digits) That was a tricky one!
 - [Access the code](https://github.com/leiluspocus/advent-of-code-2023/tree/main/day2)https://github.com/leiluspocus/advent-of-code-2023/tree/main/day2

+## Day 3
+- It was super hard!
+- I first handled only characters that were specified in the example.